-Exercise normal safety precautions in Finland.
+Exercise normal safety precautions.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the news and other sources for changes to local conditions.

-Terrorism is a threat throughout the world, including in Europe.
-The Finnish government assesses the domestic terrorism threat level to be 'elevated', which is level two of four.
+- Terrorism is a threat throughout the world, including in Europe.
+The Finnish government assesses the domestic terrorism threat level to be 'elevated', level two of four.
 Report any suspicious activity to police and follow the advice of local authorities.
-See Safety and security.
+See

-- Finland has increased its surveillance and border controls to ensure visitors or residents have the required entry documentation.
+- Finland has strong surveillance and border controls to check entry documentation.
 Carry your passport and/or Finnish residency permit when crossing borders, even within the

 - Australia has a Consulate in Helsinki headed by an Honorary Consul.
 It provides limited consular assistance (not including visa and immigration services or the issue of passports).
 The Australian Embassy in Sweden provides full consular assistance to Australians in Finland.